 He had gotten really paranoid lately.
 Rightfully so, he supposed.

-Still gasping for breath and dragging himself along the rocky outcrops of the wall for support, he finally made it back to his rope and used the log he had jumped over on his entry into this blasted deathtrap to sit down and take a much needed breather.
+Still gasping for breath and dragging himself along the rocky outcrops of the wall for support, he finally made it back to his rope after an hour of struggling through the brush of the forest which had slowly sapped more and more of his dwindling strength.
+Varhi used the log he had jumped over on his entry into this blasted deathtrap to sit down and take a much needed breather.
 It was pretty dark at this point, with almost all light from the sun having gone and the sky was starting to overcast heavily as well with the threat of rain soon.
 The moon still shone through the clouds dimly, but it was doing little to help light his surroundings.

 *grrrwwwllll...*

-He didn’t get far at all, only a dozen or so steps, before he stumbled again and fell face down into the ground, his breath escaping him upon the impact.
+He didn’t get far at all, only a two dozen or so steps, before he stumbled again and fell face down into the ground, his breath escaping him into a weak and pained grunt upon his front impacting the ground.

 Before his world faded into pitch black, Varhi could hear the distant rumble of thunder approaching on the horizon...